-- (1) The examination board is to be responsible for the organization of examinations.
+(1) The examination board is to be responsible for the organization of examinations.
 It is also to ensure that the examination regulations are complied with and that examinations are conducted properly.
-In particular, it is to rule on objections brought forward against decisions that were made in exam-related matters. - (2) Moreover, the board is to report to the faculty council on developments related to examinations and the duration of studies, if so requested.
-It is to give advice on potential reforms of the examination regulations, the catalog of modules and the curriculum.
-The examination board may transfer its regular duties to the chairperson of the examination board; this does not apply to decisions on objections. - (3) The members of the examination board and a representative of the President's Office have the right to be present during examinations.
-Exempt from this right are student members of the examination board who are to take the examination concerned on the very same date. - (4) Sessions of the examination board are not open to the public.
+In particular, it is to rule on objections brought forward against decisions that were made in exam-related matters.

+(2) Moreover, the board is to report to the institute council (executive committee) and the faculty council on developments related to examinations and the duration of studies, if so requested.
+It is to give advice on potential reforms of the examination regulations, the catalog of modules and the curricula.
+The examination board may transfer its regular duties to the chairperson of the examination board; this does not apply to decisions on objections.

+(3) The members of the examination board and a representative of the President's Office have the right to be present during examinations.
+Exempt from this right are student members of the examination board who are to take the examination concerned during the very same examination period.

+(4) Sessions of the examination board are not open to the public.